 Lastly, be sure to look for rebates or tax credits.
 Many municipalities and utility providers offer financial incentives when you install energy-efficient equipment, which can significantly offset your total cost.

-If your commercial HVAC system needs a new compressor, you should plan to spend between $3,000 and $10,000.
-The exact cost depends on your building’s size, the type of compressor, labor costs, and whether your system is still under warranty.
+If your commercial HVAC system needs a new compressor, expect to spend between $3,000 and $10,000, depending on the system size, compressor type, labor costs, and warranty coverage.